hpenedones/luacnn/README.md

 luacnn
 ======

-Simple example of how to use torch5 convolutional neural networks for hand digit recognition, on the usps dataset.
+Simple example of how to use torch7 convolutional neural networks for hand digit recognition, on the usps dataset.

 Requirements
 -------

-* Torch5 machine learning library
+* Torch7 machine learning library
-* lua language interpreter (which comes with torch).
+* lua language interpreter

 Description
 -------